3 ways freelancers can build trust with clients

 On top of doing a better job of meeting client expectations, I also began looking for other ways to build stronger relationships.

-Here are three areas that have made the biggest difference for reassuring clients that I’m working hard for them.
+Here are three areas that have made the biggest difference for building trust with clients, reassuring them that I’m working hard for them

 Build trust by practicing good habits